JeezAI/DSPY_matchmaking/README.md

 - **Scalable Data Storage:** Uses Weaviate, a vector database for efficient data storage and retrieval.
 - **Streamlit Web Interface:** Provides an easy-to-navigate interface for users to upload resumes and explore internship opportunities.

-## Technical Architecture
+## 🖥️Technical Architecture

 The Internship Finder is built with a stack that includes DSPy for structured AI programming, Cohere for text processing, and Streamlit for the front-end, encapsulated within a modular architectural framework.

 ### Core Technologies

 - **DSPy:** A framework for declarative structured programming in AI.
 It enables the modularization of NLP tasks into reusable components, enhancing both development efficiency and system scalability.
 DSPy allows defining declarative language model calls that get compiled into self-improving pipelines.
 This shifts the focus from manual prompt engineering to treating LMs as devices.
 It introduces concepts like natural language type signatures, modules, and optimizers to specify transformations, encapsulate prompting techniques, and update LM weights to achieve target metrics.
 DSPy can be used to build complex pipelines, like multi-hop question answering systems that break down questions, retrieve relevant passages, and synthesize answers.
-The DSPy compiler enables systematic optimization of prompts by running inputs through the pipeline, analyzing traces, and treating prompt engineering as a discrete AI optimization problem.This declarative approach leads to significant quality improvements over few-shot prompting and can match the performance of powerful models like GPT-3.5 through optimized prompts.
+The DSPy compiler enables systematic optimization of prompts by running inputs through the pipeline, analyzing traces, and treating prompt engineering as a discrete AI optimization problem.
  ![image](https://github.com/JeezAI/DSPy_matchmaking/assets/114735073/59ebbbdb-d382-4422-a530-361b112b8eb5)

 Some exciting applications mentioned include:
 - Generating structured outputs with type predictors, JSON templates, and retry logic
-- Building self-correcting pipelines with DSPi assertions and custom guard rails
+- Building self-correcting pipelines with DSPy assertions and custom guard rails
 - Optimizing Chain-of-Thought reasoning for complex question answering
 - Integrating with retrieval systems and APIs for grounded language modeling